Heavy-Tailed Principal Component Analysis: Problem Formulation

-Moreover, we show that the best $m$ dimensional vector of features ${\bf V}$ that minimizes~\eqref{eq:logcost} is determined by choosing $\mat{W}$ to be the matrix of the largest eigen vectors of the covariance matrix $\Sigma$ of ${\bf G}$.
+Moreover, we show that the best $m$ dimensional vector of features ${\bf V}$ that minimizes~\eqref{eq:logcost} is determined by choosing $\mat{W}$ to be the matrix of the $m$ eigenvectors of the covariance matrix $\Sigma$ of ${\bf G}$ corresponding to the largest eigenvalues.

-In summary, whenever the data are sampled from a superstatisitcal distribution that is potentially heavy-tailed ($\alpha$-stable, multivariate-t, $\cdots$), one has to estimate the covariance matrix $\Sigma$ of the underlying Gaussian vector and not that of the data (the covariance matrix of the heavy-tailed data might not exist), and then apply the standard PCA on the estimated matrix.
+In summary, whenever the data are sampled from a superstatisitcal distribution that is potentially heavy-tailed ($\alpha$-stable, multivariate-t, $\cdots$), one has to estimate the covariance matrix $\Sigma$ of the underlying Gaussian vector and not that of the data (the covariance matrix of the heavy-tailed data might not exist), and then extract the principal directions from the estimated matrix.
 Our results include multiple estimators of $\Sigma$ based on the observation of the data matrix $\mat{X}$.

 These results and the corresponding proofs are detailed in the next sections.